MemelendLabs/memelend-deploy/markets/memelend/README.md

 4. ReservesConfig.ts
    Add in the reserves to be listed with the associated strategy.
-   Ensure stableBorrowRateEnabled is set to false as
+   Ensure stableBorrowRateEnabled is set to false as it is not supported.

 5. Constants.ts
    Make sure that the POOL_ADMIN is updated to the correct address in the `markets/memelend/Constants.ts` file.